JeroenSlobbe/Tutorials/PLC_101/SiemensLogo.md

 After wiring the device and testing it, I was ready to move it to the next stage: add some logic to it.
 To program the device you need Siemens LOGO SoftComfort version 8.4 (older versions will hunt you with connectivity errors).

 To 'program'  the device, you could drag and drop boxes into the diagram and needly connect them together.
-First drag and drop: an Digital.Input, Digital.Status 1 (high), Digital.Output, Counter.Up/Down counter, Basic function.AND and Miscellanous.Message texts block to the field.
+First drag and drop: an Digital.Input, Digital.Status 1 (high), 2x Digital.Output, Counter.Up/Down counter, basic function.AND, basic functions.NOT and Miscellanous.Message texts block to the diagram.

 ![Picture of plc code](https://github.com/JeroenSlobbe/Tutorials/blob/main/PLC_101/img/code.jpg?raw=true)

 Than wire and order them, as in the picture above.
 Double click the counter block and set the On parameter to 100 and the start value to 0.

 Secondly, double click the message text block and select the counter (B001, in the block overview on the left).
 Then click the counter in the parameter block and double click it.
 It will now appear in the message box below.
-Finally, you could add some text (like counter:) to the block.
+Afterwards, you could add some text (like counter:) to the block.
+Finally, I wanted the alarm to go off, everytime the proximity sensor was in contact with a piece of metal.
+After realizing the sensor input was always high, I added the basic function NOT (B004) to the diagram and connected it to the proximity sensor.
+Additionally, I added the output block (Q1) to the not block.
+Now everytime the proxmity sensor touches a piece of metal, the alarm goes off.

 ## Enabling Modbus and memory mapping
 To make the program accessible through Modbus, we need to configure this.
 First by clicking enable Modbus in the general overview: